Skin cancer symptoms

 Non-melanoma skin cancer symptoms

 Basal cell carcinomas on the head or neck may first appear as a pale patch of skin or a waxy translucent bump.
-It may be possible to see blood vessels in the center of the bump or there may be an indentation in the center.
-If the carcinoma develops on the chest it may look more like a brownish scar or flesh-colored lesion.
+You may see blood vessels or an indentation in the center of the bump.
+If the carcinoma develops on the chest, it may look more like a brownish scar or flesh-colored lesion.
 As the cancer develops, it may bleed if injured or ooze and become crusty in some areas.

 Squamous cell carcinomas may also develop as a lump on the skin.
-However, these firm lumps may be rough on the surface, unlike the smooth and pearly appearance of a basal cell carcinoma.
-If a nodule doesn't form, the cancer may develop more like a reddish scaly patch.
-Whereas a skin rash may go away with time, these rough lesion-like patches remain and continue to develop slowly.
-This type of cancer typically is found on the head, neck, hands or arms, but they can also develop in other areas, such as the genital region or in scars or skin sores.
+These firm lumps are typically rough on the surface, unlike the smooth and pearly appearance of a basal cell carcinoma.
+If a nodule doesn't form, the cancer may develop more like a reddish, scaly patch.
+Unlike a skin rash that goes away with time, these rough, lesion-like patches continue to develop slowly.
+This type of cancer is typically found on the head, neck, hands or arms, but they may also develop in other areas, such as the genital region or in scars or skin sores.

 Checking for skin cancer symptoms

 Regular examination of the skin for any new or unusual growths, or changes in the size, shape or color of an existing spot, is key to finding and treating skin cancers early.
 If you find anything suspicious, you should discuss it with your primary care physician or a dermatologist.

 While many skin cancers develop in areas exposed to the sun, they may also develop in areas that are usually hidden from the sun.
 It is important to examine all of these areas.
 In addition to examining the legs, trunk, arms, face and neck, it is important to look for signs of skin cancer in the areas between the toes, underneath nails, palms of the hands and soles of the feet, genitals and even the eyes.